Skip to main content

 Redundancy tackles risk.
 Two kinds of redundancy:

 • Functional redundancy.
-Example: be more versatile and can change profession, having a plan B when plan A fails.
+Example: be more versatile and can change profession; have a plan B when plan A fails.

 Diversification is also a way to handle risks.
-Note that diversification only works when they are not correlated or only weakly correlated.
-But many financial assets are highly correlated under Black Swan event.
+Note that diversification only works when correlation is low.
+Many assets seems low-correlation but has high correlation under Black Swan event.
+When two low-correlation assets are commonly diversified together, their correlation potentially increases.

 Good side of incident